jayden-tse/CSCC01-Project/doc/sprint0/competition.md

-﻿Identifies existing products (and possibly provide URLs) that solve the same (or similar) problem as yours.
+**Identifies existing products (and possibly provide URLs) that solve the same (or similar) problem as yours.
-Sports-related competition
+Sports-related competition**

 * ESPN app (espn.com/espn/apps/espn)
    * Purely sports news and information
    * No/very little community aspect